 - Under the Calendar section, find the account and click the Update Password button (or Reauthenticate for a Google account).

 After you have done this, re-enable syncing on calendars for which it has been disabled:

 - On the Settings → Calendar screen, find the affected calendar(s).

 - Click Add.

-If two-factor authentication has been enabled on the external account, you will need to generate an application password, and update your password for that account in FastMail as described above.
+If two-factor authentication has been enabled on the external account, you will need to create an app password, and update your password for that account in Fastmail as described above.
 Here are instructions for generating application passwords for popular sites you might be syncing your information with:

 - Apple iCloud (Mandatory app password)